theeksnd/fnirsdl_tutorial/README.md

 ### Install PyTorch

-Follow the official [PyTorch installation guide](https://pytorch.org/get-started/locally) to install it with or without CUDA support.
+Follow the official [PyTorch installation guide](https://pytorch.org/get-started/locally) to install it with CUDA support (recommended).

 ---